whyboris/utilitarianism.net/content/en/_index.md

 <div class="homepage-center">

-## Introduction to Utilitarianism: An Online Textbook
+## An Introduction to Utilitarianism: An Online Textbook

 This website aims to provide a concise, accessible and engaging introduction to modern utilitarianism, functioning as an online textbook targeted at the undergraduate level.
 The content of this website aims to be understandable to a broad audience, avoiding philosophical jargon where possible and providing definitions where necessary.